29039/launch-exe-from-elsewhere/README.md

 https://github.com/29039/launch-exe-from-elsewhere/releases

 Tips:
 - You can open a Folder in Explorer by specifying a space and then a period (" .") at the end of the Target
+- You can still pass parameters at the end of myapp.exe

 Credits: